henriquellima/aws-sqs-sns-java/README.md

 This app have 2 routes.

-1 - Send messages to a SNS service that has a SQS subscribed.
+1 - Sends messages to a SNS service that has a SQS service subscribed.

-2 - Receive, consume and delete the messages of the SQS service subscribed, using the frist rote.
+2 - Receives, consumes and deletes the messages of the SQS service subscribed.